MathBuddy: A Multimodal System for Affective Math Tutoring

 The client employs a simple design consisting of two parts: a chat-based interface and a visual workspace.
 The chat-based interface visualizes the tutor-student conversation similar to established LLM UIs.
 In addition to a text field, this interface also features an optional webcam input.
 The client uses this webcam input to query the user's emotional state in regular intervals; it can be configured to give live feedback on the recognised emotion.
 The visual workspace offers space to take notes or sketch ideas via mouse input.
 This feature is an artifact of the idea to submit handwritten notes to the tutor, reserved for future research, owing to implementation constraints.

 The Backend component acts as a REST API, implementing all functionality related to inference via Python.
 It both runs local models and employs external APIs to respond to queries made by the Frontend.
 This structure allows for adapting models or configurations at the Backend without necessitating changes to the Frontend.
 Its key endpoints include the tutor response generation based on conversation history and face-based emotion states, as well as face-based emotion recognition based on an image.
-An overview of the system's logical flow can be found in \autoref{sec:system_flow}.
+An overview of the system's logical flow is illustrated in Figure \ref{fig:system_flow}.